 In this section you will find links to key pieces of current and new data protection legislation.

-In particular, the reform of the EU’s data protection rules which began in January 2012, has resulted in two key pieces of legislation:
+In particular, the reform of the EU’s data protection rules which began in January 2012, has resulted in three key pieces of legislation:

 Take a look at the history of the General Data Protection Regulation on our GDPR timeline page for more information about its evolution.
 You can also download EU Data Protection, a free app for mobile devices from the EDPS to consult the new texts of these two pieces of legislation.

 Below you will also find a link to the ePrivacy Directive 2002/58/EC which provides additional data protection rules for telecommunications networks and internet services.
 This Directive is due to be repealed.
 The European Commission adopted a proposal for a Regulation on 10 January 2017; it is currently under discussion in the European Parliament and the Council of the European Union.

 With this comprehensive reform, the EU has a modern framework for protecting privacy and data protection.